ETH-NEXUS/scAmpi_single_cell_RNA/testdata/README_testdata.md

 > tar -xvf 5k_pbmc_v3_fastqs.tar
 ```

-The test data files should look like this:
+The testdata files should look like this:

 ```
 > ls 5k_pbmc_v3_fastqs/